PacificBiosciences/IsoSeq/docs/umi/troubleshooting.md

 | **Mean Reads per Cell**  | mean reads per real cell | Depends on 10x library and read yield |
 | **Median UMIs per Cell**  | median UMI per real cell | Depends on 10x library, read yield, and PCR duplication rate |

 The number of estimated cells, mean reads/cell and median UMIs/cell are highly dependent on the 10x single cell library and sample complexity.
-In the case where it is suspected that the cell estimation is incorrect using the default `knee` method for `isoseq3 correct`, the cells can be re-estimated using alternative approach of `percentile` method.
+In the case where it is suspected that the cell estimation is incorrect using the default `knee` method for `isoseq correct`, the cells can be re-estimated using alternative approach of `percentile` method.
 Refer to [cell calling](https://isoseq.how/umi/cell-calling.html) for more details.

 ## Single-cell Iso-Seq, Transcript Statistics